ss2d22/saferoute/README.md

 # SafeRoute

-Find the safest walking and cycling routes in Southampton using real UK crime data.
+Find the safest walking and cycling routes across Southern England using real UK crime data.

 ## What It Does

-SafeRoute analyzes crime data from the UK Police API to help you find safer routes.
-Instead of just showing you the shortest path, it gives you three route options ranked by safety based on actual crime incidents in the area.
+SafeRoute analyzes crime data from the UK Police API to help you find safer routes across London, Southampton, and South West England.
+Instead of just showing you the shortest path, it gives you multiple route options ranked by safety based on actual crime incidents in the area.

 ## Key Features

 - **Crime-Based Routing**: Routes are scored using real crime data from the UK Police API
-- **Multiple Route Options**: See 3 alternative routes with safety scores for each
+- **Multiple Route Options**: See alternative routes with safety scores for each
-- **Crime Heatmap**: View crime density across Southampton on a hexagonal grid
+- **Crime Heatmap**: View crime density on an interactive H3 hexagonal grid (~73m resolution)
-- **Recency Weighting**: Recent crimes are weighted more heavily than older ones
+- **Time-Weighted Scoring**: Recent crimes weighted more heavily, with time-of-day awareness
 - **Cambridge Crime Harm Index**: Crime severity based on UK sentencing guidelines
 - **Interactive Map**: Click to set origin and destination, see routes with turn-by-turn directions
 - **Export to Google Maps**: Open your chosen route in Google Maps
+- **Route History**: Save and track your routes (requires authentication)

 ## Tech Stack